 Hopefully, this will jog some of the reader’s memories of their parents or grandparents doing this.
 However, I was one that was confused by the whole process and reasoning behind changing your ceiling fan direction.
 I didn’t understand the importance and money-saving reasons behind changing your ceiling fan direction.
 I’ve put together a little treat for you today and hope you start utilizing the fan directional change in your homes.

-It’s time to make the switch.
-Some ceilings fans have controls integrated into their remote or wall-mounted control, to allow you to change the direction of the ceiling fan.
-This makes changing your ceiling fan direction as simple as pressing a button:
+Some ceilings fans have controls integrated into their remote or wall-mounted control to allow you to change the direction of the ceiling fan.
+This makes changing the direction as simple as pressing a button:

 - Press the forward button to set your ceiling fan to spin counterclockwise for the summer.